huyng/Foundation/README.md

         fdn bundle `<NAME>`

     Options:
-        -b, --bootstrap  Include bootstrapping code which will install fdn and automatically add your bundle to the user's repository
+        -b, --bootstrap  include bootstrapping code that will install fdn and automatically add your bundle to the user's repository
     Example: